Diagnostic gastroscopy and colonoscopy with biopsy

 - Take small samples of tissue (biopsies).

-What does a diagnostic gastroscopy and colonoscopy with biopsy involve?
+What does a diagnostic gastroscopy and colonoscopy involve?

 A gastroscopy usually takes about 5-10 minutes, although it can take longer if it’s being used to treat a problem.
 Your consultant or specialist nurse will place the endoscope in the back of your mouth, which will have been numbed with an anaesthetic spray.
 They will then ask you to swallow the first part of the tube, before guiding it gently down your oesophagus and into your stomach.
 Video images sent from the endoscope will enable your doctor to examine your upper gastrointestinal system.